devoopes/resume/cv.md

 Startup geared to releasing AR devices and applications.

-DevOps
+**DevOps:**

-* Manage production servers used for helmets maintaining 99% uptime, ensuring a secure environment   and responding to immediate issues.
+* Manage production servers used for helmets, maintaining 99% uptime, ensuring a secure environment and responding to immediate issues.
-* Manage distributed cloud-based and local systems using Terraform.
-* AWS Administration, with EC2, S3, Lambda, VPC, IAM, OpsWorks, RDS, R53 and more.
+* Migrate local infrastructure into AWS; Perform AWS Administration, with EC2, S3, Lambda, VPC, IAM, RDS, R53 and more.
-* Deploy OpsWorks website stacks
+* Deploy OpsWorks website stacks.
-* Write and deploy Dockerfiles via Rancher
+* Manage distributed cloud-based and local systems using Terraform; write and deploy Docker containers via Rancher.
-* Configure, deploy, and automate Jenkins CI Build Master and slaves
+* Configure, deploy, and automate Jenkins CI Build Master and slaves.
-* Migrate local infrastructure into AWS.
 * Manage and deploy NGINX and Apache websites and proxies with SSL.
-* Manage version control repositories on GitHub and BitBucket, develop usage strategy, reduce costs
+* Manage version control repositories on GitHub and BitBucket, team’s usage strategy, and reduce costs
-* Nagios monitoring for local systems and applications
-* Manage local and remote VMware infrastructure.
+* Manage local and remote VMware infrastructure and deploy physical and virtual servers and networks in remote offices.
-* Develop backup and recovery strategies for local and cloud environments.
+* Develop backup and recovery strategies for local and cloud environments; ensure availability and uptime for critical systems.
-* Deploy servers and networks in remote offices
 * Architect, manage, and support migration of corporate infrastructure from Office 365 to Google Apps.
-* Help plan and coordinate expansion and move of offices
+* Help plan and coordinate office expansion to an additional floor, including office moves and network configuration.
-* Evaluate ELK stack (Elasticsearch, Logstash, and Kibana) as internal solution
+* Setup proactive Nagios monitoring and alerts for local systems and applications; evaluate ELK stack (Elasticsearch, Logstash, and Kibana) as an alternate or supplementary logging solution.
-* Ensure availability and uptime for critical systems by responding to alerts
-* Manage Solidworks EPDM and MSSQL server with replicas
-* Manage flex license servers local and in AWS
+* Manage Solidworks EPDM and MSSQL servers with replicas; manage flex license servers locally and in AWS.

+**Training and Leadership:**

+* Work with AWS rep to create a plan to save over $110K/yr in Reserved Instances.
+* Coordinate move of  services to AWS Lambda, saving $20K a year, no longer needing c4.large instances to do compute.
+* Save the company over $100K in software and licensing by negotiating and maintaining corporate contracts with vendors.
+* Proactively research and recommend new technologies and systems for short-term and long-term solutions to address company’s business needs, and assist with driving software and service purchasing strategy.
+* Create training and reference documentation on systems installation, operations and configuration, and procedures for technical and non-technical staff.
 * Implement and train staff on good security practices.
 Offering phishing training and safe password management systems.
-* Nagios Monitoring of all current systems to alert on any issue, allowing the IT team to react and deploy before users experience issues.
-* Documentation of all current working systems

-Training and Leadership

-* Work with AWS rep to create a plan to save over $110K/yr in Reserved Instances.
-* Switch to Lambda $20K a year, no longer needing c4.large instances to do compute.
-* Save the company over $100K in software and license negotiations.
-* Proactively research and recommend new technologies and systems for short-term and long-term solutions to address company’s business needs.
-* Negotiate and maintain corporate contracts with vendors, determine software and service purchasing strategy.
-* Create training and reference documentation on systems installation, operations and configuration, and procedures for technical and non-technical staff.
-* Mentor, train, and lead team on technical projects, systems administration best practices, VMware and AWS tools
+* Mentor, train, and lead team on technical projects, systems administration best practices, VMware and AWS tools.
-* Manage projects and IT requests using Wrike, Jira, and Confluence, and promote project management and collaboration amongst the IT team.
+* Manage projects and operations using Wrike, Jira, and Confluence; promote project management and collaboration amongst the IT team; create documentation for all current working systems.

 ### Raytheon Secure Information Systems, Contract, El Segundo
 *March 2014 - September2015*
 *Systems Administrator*

-Move and migrate large-scale dual production environments from one location to another.
+Move and migrate large-scale dual production, Secret and Local, environments from one location to another.
 Architect and integrate applications into hosted services under mother company.

-Server Administration:
+Working with DOD incidents and secrecy.

+**Key Projects:**

+* Coordinate large-scale move of critical production environment with over 100 servers from offsite satellite office into the main office campus, including: architecting migration plan, from shutdown and move, to re-rack and reconfiguration, power-on, and testing; creating risk assessment and failover plans for server move process; and working with application owners to create application migration plan.
+* Implement SCCM patch management and event logging server.
+* Re-establish and manage backup procedure and document backup processes and policies for auditing purposes.
+* Create and maintain infrastructure documentation, including server, VM, and printer configurations.

+**Server Administration:**

-* Lead resource for managing multiple Windows 2003/2008/Ubuntu server infrastructures.
+* Lead resource for managing Windows 2003/2008/Ubuntu server infrastructure
 * Manage several networks, including air-gapped & closed networks.
-* Support and document all engineering software and requirements.
-* Manage & Troubleshoot VMware vCenter and vmdx files on blade servers.
+* Manage & troubleshoot VMware vCenter and vmdx files on blade servers.
-* Troubleshoot and replace parts on EMC SAN systems.
-* Troubleshoot and replace parts on HP ProLiant systems from G2 to current.
+* Troubleshoot and replace parts on EMC SAN systems and HP ProLiant systems from G2 to current.
-* Implement LogStash, ElasticSearch event logging server.
-* Train understaff on workings of environment and new technologies.
+* Train junior staff on workings of environment and new technologies.
-* Work in PowerShell and create scripts to automate tasks.
+* Work in PowerShell and create scripts to automate tasks; evaluate and recommend automation tools for use by the team
-* Work with development team and support engineering software, like MKS, GIT, VSS, GreenHills, Jira, Mentor, ProcessMax, Doors, and many more.
+* Work with development team to support and document engineering software and requirements, including MKS, GIT, VSS, GreenHills, Mentor, ProcessMax, Doors, and more.

-Project Management:

-* Architect move plan for whole environment, from shutdown, re-rack, power-on & testing.
-* Architect migration plan to integrate current environment and network to large-scale co-existing network.
-* Work with application owners for application migration plans.
-* Create risk assessment and failover plans for server move process.
-* Document backup policies for auditing purposes.
-Re-establish and manage backup procedure and document processes.
-* Document entire Server and VM infrastructure from scratch.
-* Document printer infrastructure
-* Evaluate and recommend automation tools for use by the team

 ### Samy's Camera, Marina Del Rey
 *July2013 - October2013*
 *Systems Administrator*

-Support and grow a secure, large-scale, multi-location, retail and rental infrastructure with a mixed server environment.
+Support and grow a secure, large-scale, multi-location, retail infrastructure in a mixed server environment.

-Server Administration:
+**Systems Administration:**

+* Assist in setting up infrastructure for new store in San Francisco, including network, server, and new POS stations
-* Administer main point of sale server and users running the CounterPoint Point of Sale System.
+* Manage main point of sale server running the CounterPoint Point of Sale System, including user and server administration.
 * Maintain Microsoft SQL database servers.
 Run SQL queries and perform updates to the production SQL environment; troubleshoot data integrity issues due to integration of POS with legacy systems.
-* Maintain and certify ongoing PCI Compliance.
+* Maintain and certify ongoing PCI Compliance, and coordinate the training of 150+ users for PCI compliance.
 * Administer CentOS application and network information servers, including Samba, user administration, CUPS printer administration, backups, and network configuration.
 (3.9, 5.x, 6.x)
-* EDI setup and daily review.
+* Setup and configured EDI.
+Electronic Data Interchange) Worked with management to automate ordering and billing.
 * Troubleshoot legacy shell software and custom in-house .net applications.

-Project Management:
+* Provide users across multiple locations with ongoing and break-fix support, both in-person and remote.
 * Document procedures for managing infrastructure.
-* Coordinate the training of 150+ users for PCI compliance.
-* Assist in setting up infrastructure for new store in San Francisco, including network, server, and new POS stations
-* User Administration:
-* Provide users across multiple locations with ongoing and break-fix support, both in-person and remote.

 ## Certifications:
 * Active Security Clearance: Secret	Aug 2012 – Aug 2022
 * MCSA - 70-640, 70-642	September 2012
+* **Pending:** AWS SysOps Certification

+* SCaLE (Southern California Linux Expo) Volunteer Leadership
+* LA DevOps Co-Organizer